 dominion of the Stars and Bars.
 That conquest was

 short-lived, however.
 As the Confederates were leaving town the next morning with

 110 Richmond-bound prisoners in tow, Union liberators returned

 and took vengeance on what they considered a “seesech"

 (secession) town.
 By nightfall, two-thirds of the village had been

 burned to the ground.

 Today, the dirt roads are paved, modern buildings have replaced many of the burned out frames, and Guyandotte is a part of contemporary Huntington, West Virginia.
-Come join us where history was made as the sights and sounds of the Civil War return the week of November 1st - 5th, 2017 as hundreds of re-enactors participate in "America's greatest street battle."
+Come join us where history was made as the sights and sounds of the Civil War return the week of October 31st through November 4th, 2018 as hundreds of re-enactors participate in "America's greatest street battle."

 Guyandotte Civil War Days

 Huntington, WV 25702